Game-theoretic analysis of Guts Poker: Introduction

 Recall that a Nash equilibrium is a collection of (in general mixed) strategies from which departure by a single player with all other players holding fixed will result in an equal or lesser return for the deviating player; thus, in principle, players have a motivation to remain at this equilibrium point.
 However, this ignores the possibility of players working in concert to improve their joint outcome.
 A {\it strong} Nash equilibrium- which may or may not exist- is a stronger notion taking into account such possible coalitions, requiring that no {\it subset} of players, or coalition, may jointly profit by deviation from the equilibrium.
 The two concepts coincide in the case $n=2$.
 For $n\geq 3$, our results show that the symmetric Nash equilibrium {\it is not a strong equilibrium}, but rather can be destroyed by the action of a coalition: namely, the coalition consisting of players 2-$n$.

 {\bf Acknowledgement:} We thank the Indiana University Mathematics Department, and particularly chair K. Pilgrim and REU coordinator D. Thurston, together with the National Science Foundation, for their generous support of this undergraduate research project during difficult times.
 The open source Python environment was invaluable in numerical experiments supporting our analysis.
 The graph in figure \ref{negativefig} was made using the Desmos graphing calculator package.
-Finally, thanks to M. Lewicka for suggesting the treatment of the ``Weenie rule'' carried in Appendix \ref{s:weenie}.
+Thanks to M. Lewicka for suggesting the treatment of the ``Weenie rule'' carried in Appendix \ref{s:weenie}.
+Finally, thanks to Jacob Platnick for suggesting the erminology ``generalized recursive game,'' and to Jacob and Jay Lee for discussions in the course of the followup study \cite{BLPWZ} that influenced this revision.